And What NOT to Eat When You Have a Cold

 Salmon

 Believe it or not, a salmon dish is great to eat when you’re sick because of the nutrients found in the fish oil.
-It is not a myth that fish-oil can help almost any small ailment, including the common cold.
+It is not a myth that fish oil can help almost any tiny ailment, including the common cold.
 We even give it to our aging dog to help with her bones and muscles.

-Specifically, this fish oil activates the white blood cells and aids the immune system’s response.
-Add some ginger and you have the whole cure.
-Even if you are not sick, add a fatty fish like salmon or tuna to your diet to prevent future colds.
+Specifically, this fish oil activates white blood cells and aids the immune system’s response.
+Add some ginger, and you have the whole cure.
+Even if you are not sick, add fatty fish like salmon or tuna to your diet to prevent future colds.

-These dishes are easy to make, perfect for lunch or dinner, and definitely crowd pleasers.
+These dishes are easy to make, perfect for lunch or dinner, and crowd pleasers.

 Pan Fried Salmon with Ginger Glaze Recipe